jjacque1/REST-Countries-API-with-Color-Theme-Switcher/README.md

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

-**⚠️ NOTE ⚠️: Sometimes the REST Countries API can go down.
-We've added a `data.json` file with all the country data if you prefer to use that instead.
-However, please be aware that the data in the JSON file might not be up-to-date.**

 ## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.

-In this challenge, you will find mobile and desktop designs in light and dark mode color schemes for both pages.

-The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

-If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

-There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com) and you can use an icon font library for the icons.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

 ## Building your project

-Feel free to use any workflow that you feel comfortable with.
-Below is a suggested process, but do not feel like you need to follow these steps:

 1. Initialize your project as a public repository on [GitHub](https://github.com/).
 Creating a repo will make it easier to share your code with the community if you need help.
 If you're not sure how to do this, [have a read-through of this Try Git resource](https://try.github.io/).
 2. Configure your repository to publish your code to a web address.
 This will also be useful if you need some help during a challenge as you can share the URL for your project with your repo URL.
 There are a number of ways to do this, and we provide some recommendations below.